Fair Housing Law

 Make false representations about the availability of dwellings.

-Refuse to make a reasonable modification to a dwelling or common area if necessary for a person with disability to use the housing.
+Refuse to make a reasonable accommodation for a person with a disability or modification to a dwelling or common area if necessary for a person with a disability to have full use of the housing.